Track events are held at:

 These events provide a safe and fun environment for riders to enjoy the performance of their modern sport motorcycles at a modest cost.
 Track experience is no longer a requirement.
 However, riders new to the track must be proficient with operating a motorcycle and must have street riding experience and a mature attitude.

-Two (A advanced, B intermediate):
+Two Groups (A advanced, B intermediate):

-sessions are run every 30 minutes (alternating groups)
+Sessions are run every 30 minutes (alternating groups)

-sessions are run every 20 minutes (alternating groups)
+Sessions are run every 20 minutes (alternating groups)

 Flexible riding during group days: